 We and the Compensation Committee believe that perquisites are necessary and appropriate parts of total compensation that contribute to our ability to attract and retain superior executives.
 Accordingly, the Company provided our named executive officers a limited number of perquisites that are reasonable and consistent with our overall compensation program.

-In 2017, we provided an automobile for business use by Messrs.
-Diesch and Greenwell and an automobile allowance to each of Messrs.
-Behrman and J. Golsen.
+In 2018, we provided an automobile for business use by Messrs.
+Diesch and Greenwell and an automobile allowance to Mr. Behrman.